India Energy Storage Summit 2019 Explores Creation of a Safe, Secure and Sustainable Energy Storage Ecosystem for India

 Based on the key takeaways, Underwriters Laboratories will evolve a platform to enhance energy storage solutions that facilitates robust growth of India’s sustainable energy and e-mobility ecosystems.

-UL helps create a better world by applying science to solve safety, security and sustainability challenges.
+Underwriters Laboratories helps create a better world by applying science to solve safety, security and sustainability challenges.
 We empower trust by enabling the safe adoption of innovative new products and technologies.
 Everyone at UL shares a passion to make the world a safer place.
 All our work, from independent research and standards development, to testing and certification, to providing analytical and digital solutions, helps improve global well-being.
 Businesses, industries, governments, regulatory authorities and the public put their trust in us so they can make smarter decisions.
-To learn more about our nonprofit work, visit UL.org.

 The Centre for Battery Engineering and Electric Vehicles, sponsored by the Department of Heavy Industry and supported by several companies from the automotive and battery industries, is powering electric mobility and energy storage in India through technology, innovation, collaboration and start-ups.
 Our primary focus is to make electric vehicles affordable in India and support building an ecosystem for EV adoption.
 The Centre, along with its incubated start-ups, develops cutting-edge technologies for design and commercialization of EV subsystems including lithium-ion battery packs for fixed and swappable applications across two-, three-, and four-wheelers; associated charging and management systems; micro-mobility; high efficiency electric motors; controllers and vehicle design.
 Electric three-wheelers and two-wheelers from various manufacturers have been undergoing trials for about two years within the IIT Madras Campus and over 250 million data points have been captured — improving efficiency, optimization and enabling predictive analytics.
 The Centre is at the forefront of the national efforts to establish lithium-ion cell manufacturing, recycling end-of-life lithium-ion battery packs and effluent-free recovery of raw materials.
 It also plays a key role in developing standards and policies for faster adoption and manufacture of electric vehicles in India.
 Additional focus areas for the Centre include grid storage and off-grid solar DC applications.
 Technology developed by the Centre along with start-ups has been licensed to partners, such as leading automotive manufacturers, for commercialization.
 The Centre and its incubated start-ups operate out of the IIT Madras Campus and the IIT Madras Research Park.